cs50-romain/snip-IT/README.md

 # snip-IT
-A Code Snippet Manager CLI Tool
+A Code Snippet Manager CLI Tool - Credits to my amazing girlfriend for the name!

 # General
 - Create an array that will hold the different languages